Shhh! Why Silent Mobile Notification Is the Future of Hospital Communication Systems

 Calling alerts and hospital emergency codes on a clinical communication and collaboration platform such as LiveProcess provides benefits beyond decibel reduction.
 For example, consider a typical call for “Code Blue, Room 815.”
 Announced on the overhead pager, the call may disrupt everyone within hearing, but details may be lost: the room number may be unclear – is it eight fifty or eight fifteen?
 And the intended recipient may not hear it.
 Or, a physician’s name may be mispronounced and go unheard.

-With silent mobile notification, a message via text can be viewed immediately and in full detail.
+With silent mobile notification for hospital communication, a message via text can be viewed immediately and in full detail.
 Codes can be templated to standardize message format to minimize errors.
 With two-way communication, a clinical communication and collaboration platform can allow a physician to acknowledge the code with one touch — so the sender knows they got the message.
 If a message has multiple recipients, the sender can see who among his intended recipients has viewed the message.
 This status reduces the need for repeat messages, which saves time and tension, and provides accountability.
 Status is logged, so that, in the future, any problems with response time or accuracy can be reviewed and addressed.

 [For more on how one hospital uses LiveProcess for alerts, codes and physician paging, read this hospital case study.]